-class pyquil.api.QPU (endpoint=None, user='pyquil-user', priority=1, \, session=None) A connection to the QPU.
+class pyquil.api.QPU (endpoint, user='pyquil-user', priority=1) A connection to the QPU.

-- endpoint (Optional[str]) Address to connect to the QPU server.
-If not provided, the endpoint provided by engagement with dispatch is used.
-One or both must be available and valid. - user (str) A string identifying who's running jobs. - priority (int) The priority with which to insert jobs into the QPU queue.
-Lower integers correspond to higher priority. - session (Optional[ForestSession]) ForestSession object, which manages engagement and configuration.
+- endpoint (str) Address to connect to the QPU server. - user (str) A string identifying who's running jobs. - priority (int) The priority with which to insert jobs into the QPU queue.
+Lower integers correspond to higher priority.